 - The PSB launched its Well-being Plan on 22nd May 2018.
-Since its launch partners have been working to progress the Well-being Objectives set out in the Plan and the actions aligned to these Objectives. - To capture the progress made in the third year of the Well-being Plan the PSB have produced an Annual Report in the form of an online report using Microsoft Sway.
-The Annual Report gives an overview of the progress that has been made by partners in implementing the four Well-being Objectives and activities detailed in the Plan and against the PSB's priority workstreams.
-Many of the activities detailed have been developed or adapted in response to COVID-19. - The Annual Report was considered by the PSB on the 2nd July 2021 and is available here and will be published on the PSB website. - PSB partners have met with Town and Community Councils to discuss how they can strengthen the relationship and work together.
+Since its launch partners have been working to progress the Well-being Objectives set out in the Plan and the actions aligned to these Objectives. - To capture the progress made in the third year of the Well-being Plan the PSB have produced a draft Annual Report in the form of an online report using Microsoft Sway.
+The draft Annual Report gives an overview of the progress that has been made by partners in implementing the four Well-being Objectives and activities detailed in the Plan and against the PSB's priority workstreams.
+Many of the activities detailed have been developed or adapted in response to COVID-19. - The draft Annual Report will be considered by the PSB on the 2nd July 2021 and is available here and will be published on the PSB website.